robhasacamera/CUIExpandableButton/README.md

 # CUIExpandableButton

-A SwiftUI button that expands to show more content.
+A SwiftUI button that expands to reveal more content.

 ![CUIExpandableButton Demo](Assets/demo.gif)